 After reviewing the Government of Canada’s new Economic Measures to Support Canadians, below is a summary of the measures that may be of benefit to CCA members.
 Chiropractors and their staff are encouraged to set up a CRA account as soon as possible to facilitate access to financial support programs once implemented in April.

 NOTE: The Government of Canada has announced financial support programs and more measures are currently being considered and will be forthcoming.
 We will monitor and continue to update this page as information becomes available.
 Members should review program criteria and use their judgment as to which federal financial assistance program is best suited to their needs.

 The following is an overview summary of what the Canadian government is doing to help you access federal funding and information.
 Following it is more detailed information.
 This page will be updated as new information becomes available so please visit frequently for the latest updates.

 As a first step, set up a CRA account if you have not done so as it is one of the best and most secure ways to access federal support and manage your business needs.
-The CRA home page has a link to register for an account.
+Please click here to set up a CRA account.
 A Help and FAQs page offers information to get started.
 Most chiropractors should be able to qualify for the Emergency Response Benefit announced on March 25, 2020.